-Project Overview
+1.1 Project Overview

 Mount Polley copper and gold mine is owned by Imperial Metals Corporation and operated by Mount Polley Mining Corporation (MPMC).
 The site is located 56 km northeast of Williams Lake, British Columbia.
 The Mount Polley mine began production in 1997 and operated until October 2001, when operations were suspended for economic reasons.
 In March 2005, the mine restarted production and has been in continuous operation since. throughput is approximately 20,000 tpd.
 Tailings are deposited as slurry into the tailings storage facility (TSF).
-The TSF is comprised of one overall embankment that is approximately 4.2 km in length.
+The TSF is comprised of one overall embankment that is approximately 4.3 km in length.
 The embankment, based upon original separate embankments, is subdivided into three (3) sections; referred to as the Main Embankment, Perimeter Embankment and South Embankment.
 Heights vary along the embankment and are approximately 52 m, 34 m, and 25 m respectively (based upon the Main, Perimeter and South nomenclature).
 The design and construction monitoring of the TSF embankments through 2010 was completed under the direction of Knight Piésold Limited (KP).
 AMEC Earth and Environmental, now known as AMEC Environment & Infrastructure, a division AMEC Americas Limited (AMEC), assumed the role of engineer of record for the TSF embankment as of 28 January 2011.
 The overall embankment has incorporated a staged expansion design utilizing a modified centerline construction methodology up to El.
 963.5 m.
 The latest design (Stage 8A) includes a modification, incorporating a centerline design above El.
-963.5 m to an approved permitted elevation of 965 m.
-The most recent expansion of the TSF was completed in October 2012, which entailed an approximate 3.4 m embankment raise to a minimum crest elevation of 963.5 m.
+963.5 m to an approved permitted elevation of 965.0 m.
+The most recent expansion of the TSF was completed in October 2012, which entailed an approximate 3.4 m embankment raise to a minimum Zone S (Till) crest elevation of 963.5 m.

-The next expansion, to a crest elevation of 970 m, is planned for the 2013 construction season.
+The next expansion, to a crest elevation of 967.5 m, is planned for the 2013 construction season.
 AMEC understands that a new permit will be required for the raise above El.
-965 m.
+965.0 m.
 As part of the Stage 9 design (El.
-970 m), stability analysis of the embankment was carried out, the results presented in Appendix A.
+970.0 m), stability analysis of the embankment was carried out, the results are presented in Appendix A.

-Construction Schedule
+1.2 Construction Schedule

 The optimal construction season for placement of moisture-sensitive till core material at the Mount Polley Project site typically falls between May and September.
-The 2013 Stage 9 Embankment raise (6.5 m to crest El.
-970 m) is targeted for completion by the end of September 2013.
+The Zone S (Till) portion of the 2013 Stage 9 embankment raise (4.0 m to crest El.
+967.5 m) is targeted for completion by the end of October 2013.

-For the 2013 construction season, as per the 2012 construction season, MPMC will use a contractor to carry out the majority of earthworks associated with the annual raise.
+For the 2013 construction season, as per the 2012 construction season, MPMC will use a contractor (Contractor) to carry out the majority of earthworks associated with the annual raise.
 Haulage of waste rock and cell construction using tailings will be performed by MPMC.

 In addition, MPMC or the contractor will prepare abutment foundations and place the specified blanket materials to the full extent of the Stage 9 embankment design (El.
-970 m).
+970.0 m).

-Quality Assurance and Quality Control (QA/QC)
+1.3 Quality Assurance and Quality Control (QA/QC)